 Lodging & Meals:

-Jackson’s Lodge is a family owned three season lodge, originally dating back to 1926.
-It is nestled in the heart of the Northeast Kingdom on the eastern shore of Lake Wallace Campers and Counselors will stay in Jackson’s well kept 3 season cabins.
+Established over 100 years ago, Quimby Country Lodge is the oldest sporting lodge in Vermont.
+It is nestled in the heart of the Northeast Kingdom on the shore of Forest Lake in Averill, VT.
+Campers and Counselors will stay in Quimby’s well kept 3 season cabins.
 Camp registration includes all meals, beginning with dinner on Sunday and ending with a BBQ lunch on Thursday (some lunches will be in the field).

-- The main lodge at Jackson’s provides a lovely spot to enjoy the great food they serve but is also the main hub for fly tying and ping pong at camp.
+- The main lodge at Quimby’s provides a lovely spot to enjoy the great food they serve but is also the main hub for fly tying and ping pong at camp.

-- Jackson’s also provides us access to a stocked pond nearby so campers can practice their newly acquired fly fishing skills while getting the chance to catch some nice trout.
+- Quimby’s also provides us quick access to a stocked lake and nearby ponds and rivers so campers can practice their newly acquired fly fishing skills while getting the chance to catch some nice trout.

 Trout Camp Frequently Asked Questions: